bzm3r/svelte-purs/docs/getting-started.md

          sourceMap: !production,
 +        scss: {
 +          // We can use a path relative to the root because
-+          // svelte-preprocess automatically adds it to `includePaths`
++          // svelte-purs automatically adds it to `includePaths`
 +          // if none is defined.
 +          prependData: `@import 'src/styles/variables.scss';`
 +        },